 IPFA's energy and water practice covers all links in the value chain in each sector, from extraction through to processing, storage, generation, transmission, distribution, export, consumption, waste and recycling.

-IPFA's team of energy and water experts appreciates the importance of our water resources and changing nature of our energy markets – which are undergoing a transition as new technologies, such as renewable generation and storage technologies like batteries emerge, older generation exits the system, and supply and demand issues impact on system reliability and costs.
+IPFA's team of critical infrastructure and utilities experts appreciates the importance of our water resources and changing nature of our energy markets – which are undergoing a transition as new technologies, such as renewable generation and storage technologies like batteries emerge, older generation exits the system, and supply and demand issues impact on system reliability and costs.